Reserves of the Government of Singapore: 1998 Central Provident Fund budget

 The President replied on 20 December with an agreement to hold back the gazetting of his opinion and his intention to withhold approval of the budget until the issue has been resolved.
 In reply to the Prime Minister's suggestion of seeking the views of the Accountant-General or the Auditor-General, the President wrote that "My duty does not include clarifying with the professional bodies the principles and interpretation.
 That duty lies with the Government."
 The President then explained his reservations about accrual accounting by writing that "My concern here is that this approach (i.e. accrual accounting) will allow a profligate Government to hide its lavish spending under the guise of capital expenditures.
 In the final analysis, it is the Government which would have to recommend whether this is a principle that should guide my actions.
 And in the absence of clearly enunciated and mutually agreed principles and procedures for dealing with such matters, I would rather err on the side of stringency.
 If the principles had been settled earlier, this uncertainty about what is or is not a draw would not have arisen."

-The Government subsequently and explicitly reaffirmed "that statutory boards and Government companies should continue to prepare their accounts and budgets on an accrual basis."
+The Government subsequently and explicitly reaffirmed "that statutory boards and Government companies should continue to prepare their accounts and budgets on an accrual basis." - that is, the existing accounting system would remain in use.

 After the 1997 Singaporean general election, the Prime Minister wrote to the President on 27 January 1997, seeking his agreement to accrual accounting while explaining the safeguards in place.
 The President replied on 30 January that he had approved the CPF's budget for 1997 and agreed to the principle of accrual accounting but he still maintained that "the concern that a profligate government could hide its lavish spending under the guise of capital expenditure was not fully addressed."

-Sale of Post Office Savings Bank of Singapore to DBS
+1998 Sale of POSB to DBS

 In 1998, President Ong found out, through the newspapers, that the Government intended to privatise Post Office Savings Bank and accept an offer by DBS Bank to acquire POSB and its subsidiaries.
 POSB was a Key Statutory Board whose Past Reserves came within the President's protection.
-The sale, according to the President, was procedurally inappropriate and did not recognise the President's significance as the guardian of the Past Reserves and he had to inform the Government of this oversight.
+The President complained to the Government that the offer was procedurally improper insofar as he was not informed.
 Still, the sale proceeded with the removal of POSB from the fifth schedule of the Constitution and the removal of the requirement for a Minister to seek the President's concurrence when revoking the appointments of the Directors and the Chairman of the Board.
-The undertakings and employees of POSB were then transferred to DBS and the Post Office Savings Bank of Singapore Act was repealed.
+The undertakings and employees of POSB were then transferred to DBS and the Post Office Savings Bank of Singapore Act, which would have become spent at the sale, was repealed.